-"I Don't Want My Baby" - Am I Truly Ready to Parent?
+"I Don't Want My Baby" - What Are My Options?

 Perhaps you’ve muttered the following words to yourself, or even said them to a friend or a family member: “I don't want to be pregnant, I don’t want my baby, and I don’t know what to do next.”

 If this describes your situation, first understand that you are not alone.
 Secondly, understand that these feelings of being pregnant but not wanting the baby are common with unplanned pregnancies, and it’s important to determine whether they are feelings that should be acted upon or just stressors of adjusting to this new phase of your life.